tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

 * tensorflow-probability
 * tf-nightly-2.0-preview

-*** If you meet problem `AttributeError: module 'tensorflow' has no attribute 'contrib'` when running the code after install tensorflow-probability, try:
+*** If you meet the error`AttributeError: module 'tensorflow' has no attribute 'contrib'` when running the code after installing tensorflow-probability, try:

 `pip install --upgrade tf-nightly-2.0-preview tfp-nightly`